romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How are vulnerable dependencies identified in a project using GitHub Advanced Security?
+Q: How are vulnerable dependencies identified in a project using GitHub Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **By analyzing the project's manifest files and comparing them with databases of known vulnerabilities**